matrix-org/matrix-ios-sdk/CONTRIBUTING.md

 This file will become part of our [changelog](CHANGES.md) at the next release, so the content of the file should be a short description of your change in the same style as the rest of the changelog.
-The file can contain Markdown formatting.
+The file must only contain one line.
+It can contain Markdown formatting.
 It should start with the area of the change (screen, module, ...) and end with a full stop (.) or an exclamation mark (!) for consistency.

 Adding credits to the changelog is encouraged, we value your contributions and would like to have you shouted out in the release notes!